"The smell of good bread baking, like the sound of lightly flowing water, is indescribable in its evocation of innocence and delight." ~ M.F.K. Fisher

 ~ In a separate mixing bowl, sift together all the dry ingredients (flour through dry seasonings) and combine thoroughly.

-~ Make a well in the center of the dry ingredients and add the soy milk mixture; with a wooden spoon or rubber spatula until just combined.
+~ Make a well in the center of the dry ingredients and add the soy milk mixture; stir with a wooden spoon or rubber spatula until just combined.

 ~ Transfer the batter to your waiting loaf pan, smooth with a spatula to make sure it spreads evenly.
 Pour the melted margarine (or olive oil) over the top and add a few grinds of black pepper.